henare/CiviCRM-eWay-recurring-payment-processor/README.md

 define('RECEIPT_SUBJECT_TITLE', 'Monthly Donation');
 // Every period a receipt will get sent, what should it's subject be

-This extension has quite a history, this documentation will be fleshed out in the future, but it wouldn't have been possible without the efforts and backing of : Voiceless, Community Builders, Henare Degan and RIGPA.
+This extension has quite a history, this documentation will be fleshed out in the future, but it wouldn't have been possible without the efforts and backing of : Voiceless, Community Builders, The Australasian Tuberous Sclerosis Society, Henare Degan and RIGPA.